 As graduation season approaches, you may notice more and more ads promoting student loan refinance.
 You may also receive offers from companies offering to lower your rate on your student loans.
 What does all of this mean to you?
 Learn what your options are and create the student loan repayment strategy that makes sense for you.

-First, what exactly does “refinancing” mean?
-Refinancing typically means you are using a new loan to pay off an old loan with the goal of obtaining a more favorable interest rate and or term.
-The concept of refinancing is commonly used with home mortgages but can also be a great option to use for your student loans.
-We published an article titled “When to Consider Refinancing Student Loans” that will give you some additional insight into potential reasons you might look to refinance your student loans.
+Refinancing means using a new loan with better interest rates and/or terms to pay off an existing loan.
+Refinancing is commonly used with home mortgages, but can also be a great option for your student loans.
+Check out When to Consider Refinancing Student Loans for additional insight into potential reasons you might consider refinancing your student loans.

 Who Can Benefit from Refinancing Student Loans?

-Considerations and Cautions before Refinancing.
+Considerations and Cautions Before Refinancing

 While refinancing might sound good to you, there are some things you need to consider.